AleksandarMicovic/aleks.rs.old/blog/2014-08-01-Hello-World.md

     $ ghc --make site.hs
 ```

-And then we take it and build our site.
+And then we take it and build our site:

 ``` bash
     $ ./site build